Adventure Has A Voice

 Hoodoo you see?

 And off to Bryce Canyon to see the hoodoos we go!
 What are hoodoos?
 They are really cool orange, red, and pinkish limestone spirals.
 After taking in views of the stunning Bryce amphitheater, we did Sunrise Point hike, Navajo Loop Trail, and a detour to Queen's Garden Trail.
 No cactus here...you're walking through a forest.
 It was a great day..long hike down and, of course, tiring coming up.
 We dressed in layers because the temp ranged from 55 to 80.
 This is a park not to be missed; the different landscape made it all worth our efforts.
-At the end of the day, we made out way back to Zion, via Zion Canyon Scenic Drive, for a 2 nite stay at Flanigan's Inn. www.flanigansinn.com (Shuttle Stop #3 - walking distance to park entrance) #hoodoos #BryceCanyon #SunrisePoint #NavajoLoopTrail #QueensGarden #forest #FlanigansInn #FlanigansResort #FlanigansZion #sandstone #cliffs
+At the end of the day, we made out way back to Zion, via Zion Park Scenic Byway (route 9 - which leads you directly to Zion Park Boulevard) for a 2 nite stay at Flanigan's Inn. www.flanigansinn.com (Shuttle Stop #3 - walking distance to park entrance) #hoodoos #BryceCanyon #SunrisePoint #NavajoLoopTrail #QueensGarden #forest #FlanigansInn #FlanigansResort #FlanigansZion #sandstone #cliffs

 May 24: Day 8